nicolasdugue/scisumm-corpus/result/readme.md

 - **Result2**: We Add the enhanced list of stop words.

     - **the number of the words has been reduced is moving from 237 to 198, for words extracted using contrast, and from 163 to 140.**

+- **Result3**: After adding the corretion, the xml is in higher quality.